kmcquade/terraform-aws-cartography-demo/README.md

 This module creates the infrastructure for Lyft's [Cartography](https://github.com/lyft/cartography#installation) in AWS.

+## Disclaimer

-> **Obligatory disclaimer**: This is meant to be a starting point / POC for anyone testing out Cartography.
+This is meant to be a starting point / POC for anyone testing out Cartography.
 I made this for my own purposes.
 It is NOT meant for use in a production environment.

 ## Requirements